LeeSmithSBCC/Jupyter-Math-For-Nerds/README.md

 # Jupyter-Math-For-Nerds
-## Quick reference for using Sympy and Jupyter to quickly solve college math
+## Quick reference for using Sympy and Jupyter to quickly solve college math problems.

 ### Amazingly SOME Computer Science students do not like MATH ?!?!